 Amazon MP3 operates an a la carte system enabling you to simply select the tracks you want and download them - just like the iTunes Store.
 If you are already an Amazon customer then you don’t need to subscribe, just login to your Amazon account to start using the service.

 - $4.99 and under to $9.00+ for albums.

-The choice of music that Amazon MP3 offers is nowhere near the 6 million plus that the iTunes Store boasts, but over 4.5 million songs is still very respectable.
+The choice of music that Amazon MP3 offers is not as good as the iTunes Store, but over 16 million songs is still very respectable.
 At the time of writing, there are 22 genres of music on offer that are logically listed on the homepage of the website.
 Alternatively, you can use the search facility and specifically find a song, album, or artist.
 From the drop-down search menu, it is also possible to search within a particular genre which makes tracking down music even easier.